John C. Osgood

-John Cleveland Osgood (March 6, 1851 - January 3, 1926) was a self-made man who founded the Colorado Fuel and Iron Company and Victor-American Fuel Company but has been referred to as a robber baron.
-He also created Redstone, Colorado.
+John Cleveland Osgood (March 6, 1851 - January 3, 1926) was an American industrialist who founded the Colorado Fuel and Iron Company and Victor-American Fuel Company.
+A self-made man, he has been called a robber baron.
+He also founded Redstone, Colorado.

 Biography

 Early life

 Osgood was born in Brooklyn, but moved with his father to Burlington, Iowa at age 6.
 He had a younger sister, Julia, and a brother, Charles.
 After his father died in 1859, he was sent to Providence, Rhode Island to live with family and attend school.
 At age 14, he was on his own, working in the office of a cotton mill where he gained business knowledge.
 He left for New York City at age 16 and clerked for a Produce Exchange Commission firm while attending night school.
 After three years there, he returned to southeast Iowa as cashier of the White Breast Fuel Company, then learned the banking business as cashier of the First National Bank of Burlington.
 At age 26, he took over the White Breast Fuel Company.